-By the mid-nineties, scientists, mining human biology on ever smaller scales, had started making significant strides in mapping the human genome while, at the same time, engineers were developing increasingly powerful microprocessors, which allowed computers to perform faster and more complex functions at lower costs to consumers whose home computers were becoming increasingly networked.
+During the nineties, scientists, mining human biology on ever smaller scales, started making significant strides in mapping the human genome.
+At the same time, engineers were developing increasingly powerful microprocessors that allowed computers to perform faster and more complex functions at lower costs to consumers, whose home computers were becoming increasingly networked.
 These dual developments–in computer technology and human genetics– inspired an interpretive framework towards the individual body as a unique biological system as well as a networked entity that could be analyzed–through the science of nutrigenetics–to produce a personalized nutrition plan suited to its particular biological makeup.
-My second case study considers the logics of nutrigenetics, grounded in individualism, optimization, and data analysis, and how these logics echo both Protestant ideology and its emphasis on the internal worlds of individual believers as well as a Cartesian dualism that understands the human subject as capable of controlling the flesh through sustained effort and analysis.
+My first case study considers the logics of nutrigenetics, grounded in individualism, optimization, and data analysis, and how these logics echo both Protestant ideology and its emphasis on the internal worlds of individual believers as well as a Cartesian dualism that understands the human subject as capable of controlling the flesh through sustained effort and analysis.

-Offering important interventions in religious studies, cultural studies, and gender, women’s, and sexuality studies, this project makes plain the ways in which secularism is embodied in American weight loss cultures and thus corrects a longstanding disregard for the bodily techniques that sustain public culture in the United States.
-It is not arbitrary or insignificant that Protestant values are recycled and reinvented in contemporary weight loss movements.
-The continued, daily performances of these values at the site of the body demonstrates how hegemonic Protestant ideologies are sustained and fortified through everyday, seemingly secular, rhetorics and practices.
+Offering important interventions in religious studies, cultural studies, and gender, women’s, and sexuality studies, this project makes plain the ways in which secularism is embodied in American weight loss cultures and thus corrects a longstanding disregard for the bodily techniques that sustain public life in the United States.
+It is not arbitrary or insignificant that Protestant values are constituted, recycled and reinvented in contemporary weight loss movements.
+Indeed, the continued, daily performances of these values at the site of the body demonstrates how hegemonic Protestant ideologies are sustained and fortified through everyday, seemingly secular, rhetorics and practices.